Shadow15510/irc_api/docs/tutorials.rst

 If the both are given (docstring and ``desc``), only ``desc`` is stored.

-In the IRC chat, you can have access to the auto-generated assistance by enter: ``help`` to have the list of all available commands or ``help cmnd`` where ``cmnd`` is the command's name.
+In the IRC chat, you can have access to the auto-generated assistance by enter: ``help`` (don't forget the prefix if you have set one) to have the list of all available commands or ``help cmnd`` where ``cmnd`` is the command's name.
 By default, only named commands are taken in charge.
 Feel free to make you're own assistance function.
 You can use ``Bot.callbacks`` to get all the registered commands and ``Bot.commands_help`` to get only the commands that are marked as documented.